CGRU/cgru/docs/software/houdini.rst

 Two caches waiting the simulation, but can run independently from each other.
 Mantra tile render which produces three blocks which wait all the cache.
 Two blocks for preview which can run independently but wait tile render tasks.
-One to convert EXR files to JPEGs and one to generate a preview movie form EXRs.
+One to convert EXR files to JPEG-s and one to generate a preview movie form EXR-s.

 Setup